natowi/cctag-dataset/README.md

-# cctag-dataset
+# Pinecones CCTAG dataset
-cctag test dataset

-Test dataset for the upcomming CCTAG support in Meshroom 2020
+This is the demo dataset for the Meshroom CCTAG introduction.

-Meshroom 2019.2 supports CCTAG3 and CCTAG4
+Meshroom 2020.1 supports CCTAG3 and CCTAG4.
+This dataset utilizes CCTAG3 which is more robust than CCTAG4.

+# CCTAG Markers

 https://github.com/alicevision/CCTag

 https://github.com/ion1/cctag-gen

+# More

 Proposed (not supported):
 https://github.com/Misdirected/5-Ring-CCTag-Fiducial